 Slugs and caterpillars also visit coleus from time to time and munch on the leaves, leaving behind holey leaves.
 The easiest way to deal with these wingless insects is to sprinkle diatomaceous earth around your plants.

-Common Diseases for Coleus
+Common Diseases of Coleus

 Coleus plants are quite hardy, and most home gardeners grow them without incident year after year, but coleus plants can fall prey to the impatiens necrotic spot virus (INSV).
 The virus is difficult to identify since it manifests in an extremely wide array of symptoms, including stunted plant growth, wilting, sunken leaf spots, etched spots on leaves, poor flowering and plant yellowing.

 If you suspect your plant has INSV but you're not sure, talk to your local extension office.
 If it's determined that your plant does have INSV, know that there is no cure.
 The best course of action is to remove and destroy the plant.

 Like most plants, coleus is also susceptible to downy and powdery mildews.
 Powdery mildew makes the plant look as if someone covered it in bread flour.
 Downy mildew, in contrast, affects the undersides of the plant's leaves, causing yellow or gray splotches.

 You can avoid both fungi by properly spacing your plants to provide good airflow, avoiding overhead watering and staying away from your coleus plants when they are wet.
 Neem oil is typically the best treatment for powdery mildew, while copper fungicides work best on downy mildew.

 - Gardener's Supply Company: How to Grow Coleus

 - The Old Farmer's Almanac: Soil pH Levels for Plants

 - Burpee: Learn About Coleus